On the existence of a global diffeomorphism between Fr\'echet spaces: Introduction

-Roughly speaking, the main theorem states that if $ \varphi $ is a smooth tame map that satisfies the assumptions of the Nash-Moser inverse function theorem and if for an appropriate auxiliary functional $ \iota $, a functional $e \mapsto \iota (\varphi (e) - f) $ satisfies the Palais-Smale condition then $ \varphi $ is a global diffeomorphism.
+Roughly speaking, the main theorem states that if $ \varphi $ is a smooth tame map that satisfies the assumptions of the Nash-Moser inverse function theorem, and if, for an appropriate auxiliary functional $ \iota $, the functional $e \mapsto \iota (\varphi (e) - f) $ satisfies the Palais-Smale condition at any level, then $ \varphi $ is a global diffeomorphism.